GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

             Match "A"
             Match "B"

-    We can use layout instead of braces/semicolons using the ``block`` keyword.
+    We can use braces/semicolons instead of layout which uses the ``block`` keyword.

-    All of the parsers we are sequencing must be aligned on the same column, and any text that is indented beyond this column belongs to the corresponding (preceding) parser.
+    Note that when using layout, all of the parsers we are sequencing must be aligned on the same column, and any text that is indented beyond this column belongs to the corresponding (preceding) parser.
 To demonstrate:

     .. code-block:: DaeDaLus